yadaguru/yadaguru-app/README.md

 The Excel file found at the root of this folder contains all of the date reminders and messages for the generated reminders.

 ##Seed.js
-The seed.js file can be used to see a local mongodb instance.
+The seed.js file can be used to seed a local mongodb instance.
 The process will remove any entries in the collections before seeding them with data.
 To run the file use `node seed.js`.
 There are optional arguments:
  * `<seedFolder>` Defaults to `seeds`.
 Allows the selection of a folder that holds the seed .json files.
  * `--dbname <name>` Defaults to `yadaguru`.
 Allows the choice of local db to utilize, recommended to leave as default.
  * `--adminuser <user>` Defaults to `yada`.
 Allows you to define admin username for login.